Airbnb: Long-Term Opportunity, Near-Term Concerns (NASDAQ:ABNB)

 Bigger concerns relate to political interventions, with politicians in various cities halting or severely curtailing operations.
 The other big (near term) risk is of course Covid-19 and perhaps the fact that the ''unique'' experience is gradually being lost as the company gains scale.
 After all, daily rental rates have increased quite a bit and with the added scale not all hosts might be as local or special, as was perhaps the case when the business was still quite a bit smaller in the early days.

-Of course, there is competition from other business models with hotel chains teaming up as well and becoming more flexible, as competition from OTAs like Booking.com provide greater transparency to this industry as well.
+Of course, there is competition from other business models with hotel chains teaming up as well and becoming more flexible, as competition from OTAs like Booking.com provides greater transparency to this industry as well.
 Nonetheless, the sheer brand recognition, scale and organic traffic to the platform provide a huge competitive advantage.

 Based on the current performance the valuations look high, yet it seems that Airbnb might still be in the early innings.
-With a market capitalization of less than a hundred billion, while being the absolute dominant player in the global short term home rental market, there seems quite some potential.
+With a market capitalization of less than a hundred billion, while being the absolute dominant player in the global short-term home rental market, there seems quite some potential.
 Given the very large addressable market and recognition, I see no reason why over time this could not become a multiple hundreds of billion company.

 Based on the true long-term outlook, I think that shares might actually represent a good risk-reward, but that requires a multi-year, perhaps ten-year time frame, as for the near term the risk-reward looks less compelling, with shares having the potential to move all over the place in this environment.